From hidden order to skyrmions: Quantum Hall states in an extended Hofstadter-Fermi-Hubbard model

 At fractional filling, varying the interaction strength $\nicefrac{V}{J}$, a phase transition from the metallic phase to the FCI phase can be observed around $\nicefrac{V_c}{J}\approx 0.5$.
 At unit filling, the many-body Chern number remains stable throughout the full interaction range, suggesting the stability of the CI phase independently of the nearest-neighbor interactions.

 \paragraph*{Density-density correlation.---}

 Next, we turn to the analysis of density-density correlations.
 For a Laughlin-like FCI at filling $\nu = \nicefrac{1}{3}$, the correlation function is expected to exhibit several characteristic features.
 First of all, due to the formation of a correlation hole, $g^{(2)}(r)$ is expected to be strongly suppressed for small $r$.
 To extract $g^{(2)}(r)$, we fix the reference site at the center of the square lattice and average over all equidistant lattice points.
-Our findings confirm the strong suppression and we find a short-range scaling in good agreement with the continuum expectation as shown in Fig.~\ref{fig:NNInt:nncorr}.
+Our findings confirm the strong suppression and we find a short-range scaling in good agreement with the continuum expectation as shown in Fig.~\ref{fig:NNInt:nncorr}, where the continuum data was obtained via Monte Carlo sampling of the Laughlin state for $N=12$ particles on a disk.

 At intermediate distances, $g^{(2)}(r)$ is expected to increase smoothly towards unity.
 The weak oscillations observed are remnants of the finite lattice spacing.
 At even larger distances, the density-density correlations remain at unity without developing long-range periodic order, consistent with the incompressible and liquid-like nature of the Laughlin state.
 In contrast, $g^{(2)}(r)$ of the ground state of the pure Hofstadter-Hubbard model ($\nicefrac{V}{J}=0$) does not show the characteristic polynomial drop, consistent with its metallic nature.
 On all scales, our finite size open boundary calculations are in good qualitative agreement with continuum expectations, supporting the conclusion that the ground state is well described by the Laughlin state.
 For completeness, we show $g^{(2)}(r)$ for additional points in parameter space in App.~\ref{app:disk}.